-PHMSA proposes to grant this special permit subject to the limitations set forth in 49 CFR 190.341 as well as the following limitations:
+This special permit is subject to the limitations set forth in 49 CFR 190.341 as well as the following limitations:

-- a) PHMSA has the sole authority to make all determinations on whether NFG has complied with the specified conditions of this special permit.
-Failure to comply with any condition of this special permit may result in revocation of the permit and require NFG to comply with the regulatory requirements in 49 CFR 192.121 and 192.123(e). - b) Any work plans and associated schedules for the special permit segment and special permit inspection area are automatically incorporated into this special permit and are enforceable in the same manner. - c) Failure by NFG to submit the certifications required by Condition 13 (Certification) within the time frames specified may result in revocation of this special permit. - d) As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to comply with this special permit.
-The terms and conditions of any corrective action order, compliance order or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit. - e) If NFG sells, merges, transfers, or otherwise disposes of all or part of the assets known as the FM120 Pipeline in the special permit segment or special permit inspection area, NFG must provide PHMSA with written notice of the change within 30 days of the consummation date.
-In the event of such transfer, PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit. - f) PHMSA grants this special permit to limit it to a term of no more than ten (10) years from the date of issuance.
-If NFG elects to seek renewal of this special permit, NFG must submit its renewal request at least 180 days prior to expiration of the ten (10) year period to the PHMSA Associate Administrator for Pipeline Safety with copies to the Deputy Associate Administrator, PHMSA Field Operations;
+- 1) PHMSA has the sole authority to make all determinations on whether NFG has complied with the specified conditions of this special permit.
+Failure to comply with any condition of this special permit may result in revocation of the permit and require NFG to comply with the regulatory requirements. - 2) Any work plans and associated schedules for the FM120 Pipeline special permit segment are automatically incorporated into this special permit and are enforceable in the same manner. - 3) Failure by NFG to submit the certifications required by Condition 13 (Certification) within the time frames specified may result in revocation of this special permit. - 4) As provided in 49 CFR 190.341, PHMSA may issue an enforcement action for failure to comply with this special permit.
+The terms and conditions of any corrective action order, compliance order or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit. - 5) If NFG sells, merges, transfers, or otherwise disposes of all or part of the assets known as the FM120 Pipeline in the special permit segment, NFG must provide PHMSA with written notice of the change within 30 days of the consummation date.
+In the event of such transfer,

-Deputy Associate Administrator, PHMSA Policy and Programs; PHMSA Southwest Region Director; Director, PHMSA Standards and Rulemaking Division; and Director, PHMSA Engineering and Research Division.
-All requests for a renewal must include a summary report in accordance with the requirements in Condition 12 (Annual Report to PHMSA) above and must demonstrate that the special permit is still consistent with pipeline safety.
+- PHMSA reserves the right to revoke, suspend, or modify the special permit if the transfer constitutes a material change in conditions or circumstances underlying the permit. - 6) PHMSA grants this special permit to limit it to a term of no more than 5 or 10 years from the date of issuance.
+If NFG elects to seek renewal of this special permit, NFG must submit its renewal request at least 180 days prior to expiration of the 5 or 10-year period to the PHMSA Associate Administrator for Pipeline Safety with copies to the Deputy Associate Administrator, PHMSA Field Operations; Deputy Associate Administrator, PHMSA Policy and Programs; Director, PHMSA Eastern Region; Director, PHMSA Standards and Rulemaking Division; and Director, PHMSA Engineering and Research Division.
+All requests for a renewal must include a summary report in accordance with the requirements in Condition 12 (Annual Report) above and must demonstrate that the special permit is still consistent with pipeline safety.
 PHMSA may seek additional information from NFG prior to granting any request for special permit renewal.